Vappusima Recipe

 If you don’t have a thermometer to check the temperature, aim for a liquid that is slightly warm to the touch: as long as it’s not too hot for the yeast to die, and not too cold to stop it from activating, it’s fine.

-Add the yeast, and give the liquid an aggressive stir to incorporate.
+Add the yeast, stir aggressively to incorporate.

+Close the vat, and let the mead base ferment for 1-3 days in a warm place.
 Fermentation time depends on the type and amount of yeast used, but for fresh yeast 2 days should be sufficient.

 A brewing vat filled with sima

-3. A brewing vat filled with sima sitting on the floor
+A brewing vat filled with sima sitting on the floor

 Step 3: Bottling and cold fermentation